I am a lover of all pets, including unusual ones like earthworms.

 - Say no to sun!
 Unlike you and I, who enjoy sunny days, worms are designed to live underground.
 Being exposed to sunlight can give them painful sunburn very quickly, and it can also cause them to die by drying them out.
 Make sure your worm is always gently covered with earth.

-A little water goes a long way.
+- A little water goes a long way.
 The soil your worm lives in can be damp to moist, but it should never be soaking wet.
 Have you ever noticed the way worms end up on the pavements and roads after a heavy rainfall?
 That's because they are trying to escape drowning in the water.

 - Yummy worm food.
 You can feed your worm all kinds of organic scraps— things like potato peels, apple skins, carrot peelings, and other sorts of plant material.
 This might get stinky, so it can sometimes be best to keep your pet worm outside where the smell of the scraps won't bother anyone.

 Free Range Worm Pets

 The best way to keep a pet worm is to just keep it for a few days and then let it go back into the wild again.Though it might make you sad to let your pet worm go, remember that worms are wild animals and can never really be tamed.
 They will live much longer, much healthier lives if you only spend a short time with them and send them on their way happy and healthy.